NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

   <h2><li>GOVERNING BOARD</li></h2>
   <ol type="a">
-    <li>The Governing Board shall be responsible for directing the operations of Non-Partisan Delaware and may establish policies which shall have the full force and effect of these Bylaws, but may not alter these Bylaws unless notice has been provided ahead of time as required in §9 and motions are passed as described in §2.c.</li>
+    <li>The Governing Board shall be responsible for directing the operations of Non-Partisan Delaware and may establish <a href="https://www.nonpartisande.org/2022/06/non-partisan-delaware.html">policies</a> which shall have the full force and effect of these Bylaws, but may not alter these Bylaws unless notice has been provided ahead of time as required in §9 and motions are passed as described in §2.c.</li>
     <li>A quorum of the Governing Board shall be the greater of 40% or 6 members, or a majority if it is less than six.</li>
     <ol type="i">
       <li>When quorum is 6 or more, at least one member must be present from each county to constitute a proper quorum.</li>